k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_master_of_data.md

 Fabric supports an asynchronous mode of INSERT, UPDATE or DELETE transactions simulating the **iidFinder** mechanism.

 These transactions can be populated in the iidFinder delta table where the delta table is created under the [Cassandra **k2staging** keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md).
-The iidFinder then gets the transactions from the delta table and updates the LUI.
+The Sync process then triggers the iidFinder to get the transactions from the delta table and updates the LUI.

 The asynchronous mode is set using the following command: